andrealazari/tic-tac-toe/README.md

 ### Check if 3 are the same
 1. You can win in 8 different ways: 3 columns, 3 rows, 2 diagonals
+2. Write down all 8 combinations
-2. Add specific classes for each of the 8 ways
+3. Add specific classes for each of the 8 ways
-3. Count the classes and the one that gets to 3 first win
+4. Count the classes and the one that gets to 3 first win